AlvaroBalbin/the-puzzling-electrocardiogram/README.md

 ## Notes

-- Works best with signals longer than 10 seconds.
+- Works best with signals longer 5 it probably wont work well if it's shorter.
 - If no peaks are detected, lower the `MinPeakProminence` value or use a cleaner ECG sample.
 - Designed for learning ECG signal processing and demonstrating QMS documentation in Project Week.